-From the above table, we could infer that hypotactic expansion relation has the highest frequency of 98 representing 66.22% while paratactic has 50 representing i) paratactic ii) hypotactic E X P a)Elaboration Many unqualified people have taken advantage of the weak vehicle licensing administration; 1 they are always around offering services in broad daylight on the premises of the DVLA.
-Many unqualified people have taken advantage of the weak vehicle licensing administration $\alpha$ who want to perform certain duties for drivers and prospective drivers for fees. $=\beta$ A N S I O N b)Extension Top officials of the DVLA always deny the presence of these goro boys', 1 but they are always around offering services in broad daylight on the premises of these goro boys', a whereas they are always c)Enhancement Many unqualified people have taken advantage of the weak vehicle licensing administration 1 so they are always around offering services in broad daylight on the premises of the DVLA. x2 have taken advantage of the
+From the above table, we could infer that hypotactic expansion relation has the highest frequency of 98 representing 66.22% while paratactic has 50 representing i) paratactic ii) hypotactic E X P A a)Elaboration Many unqualified people have taken advantage of the weak vehicle licensing administration; 1 they are always around offering services in broad daylight on the premises of the DVLA. =2 Many unqualified people have taken advantage of the weak vehicle licensing administration α who want to perform certain duties for drivers and prospective drivers for fees. $=\beta$ N S I O N b)Extension Top officials of the DVLA always deny the presence of these goro boys', but they are always around offering services in broad daylight on the premises of the DVLA. + 2 always deny the presence of these goro boys', whereas they are always around offering services in broad daylight on the c)Enhancement Many unqualified people have taken advantage of the weak vehicle licensing administration 1 so they are always around offering services in broad daylight on the premises of the DVLA. have taken advantage of the weak vehicle licensing administration a because they are always around offering services in broad daylight on the